nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Listing all schedules : `list_schedules`

-Shows a list of all upcoming schedules in the personal schedule list.
+This feature shows a list of the tutees's personal schedule.
+Schedules are automatically sorted by ascending order (oldest to newest).

 Format: `list_schedules`